zaufi/github-labels/README.rst

 Caveats
 -------

-* It **always** use ANSI colors for TrueTerminals, so if your terminal is not TrueColor...
+* It **always** use ANSI colors for True Color terminals, so if your terminal is not TrueColor...
 OOPS
-* Error handling need some care...
-You can see a Python backtrace sometimes %)
+* Error handling needs some care.
+You can see a Python backtrace sometimes :-)

 TODOs